-If a situation arises in which phone use is needed, students may report to the Main Office or their respective class house to make a call.
-Parents/guardians needing to contact their student for emergency purposes should call the class house.
+If a situation arises in which phone use is needed, students may report to the Main Office or their respective House to make a call.
+Parents/guardians needing to contact their student for emergency purposes should call the House.
 Parents/guardians are discouraged from contacting students via cell phones during the school day.
 Cell phone use by students may result in consequences as outlined in the discipline policy.